 Field Description Ν 1 bit.
 New bit.
-Indicates whether the status indication is for a new R-PHY session (1) or an existing R-PHY session (0).
-(See requirement 1 immediately following this table) A 1 bit.
+Indicates whether the status indication is for a new R-PHY session (1) or an existing R-PHY session (0 (See requirement 1 immediately following this table) A 1 bit.
 Active bit.
 Indicates whether the R-PHY session is up (1) or down (0).
 (See requirement 2 below)

-- 1. The Circuit Status AVP New bit SHOULD be set the first time the DEPI session is established after provisioning. - 2.
+- 1. The CCAP Core SHOULD set New bit in Circuit Status AVP when the DEPI session is established for the first time after provisioning. - 2.
+The RPD SHOULD set New bit in Circuit Status AVP when the DEPI session is established for the first time after provisioning. - 3.
 Regarding the Circuit Status AVP Active bit, once the CCAP Core is aware that the R-PHY session is down, the CCAP Core MUST NOT attempt to pass data traffic on the R-PHY session.